Photography at DVSA

 Photography classes at Dundas Valley School of Art emphasize photography as art practice, encouraging you to explore the various avenues of expression available through the use of this flexible medium.
 Introductory courses are designed to help you gain control of your camera as a tool.
 As you progress, the focus shifts to helping you develop a unique vision and voice – from learning how the camera sees, to considering the aesthetics of image and translating subject into photographic visual language.

-Digital Photography courses are structured to build progressively and deliver a solid photography foundation.
+Our digital photography courses for the Hamilton and Burlington region are structured to build progressively and deliver a solid photography foundation.
 Introductory courses place an emphasis on understanding and gaining control of the camera and increasing your confidence in using the exposure modes to improve results.

 Photography concepts explored include camera functions and modes, ISO, shutter speed, f/stop, histograms, focusing, lenses, composition and lighting techniques as well as a basic introduction to digital image processing.
 Feedback from instructors and fellow classmates will help develop your “eye” and personal style.
 Class sizes are small (maximum 12 students), providing a good student/teacher ratio.
 Lessons are designed to be hands-on with your camera and paced accordingly to allow absorption of the material.